TART-MSU/HyperQB/README.md

-# Welcome to HyperQB!
+# Welcome to HyperQB!!!

-HyperQB is a home-grown tool of Bounded Model Checking for Hyperproperties.
+HyperQB is a home-grown tool of Bounded Model Checking for Hyperproperties with QBF-based algorithm.

-Hyperproperty specifies and reasons about important requirements among multiple traces.
-We implement our QBF-based algorithm for Bounded Model Checking for Hyperproperty as a tool, HyperQB.

 HyperQB includes several parts:
-- NuSMV model parsing and Boolean encoding of transition relation and specification,
+- NuSMV model parsing and Boolean encoding of transition relation,
 - HyperLTL formula translation,
-- QBF encoding of unfolding with bound k using specific semantics,
+- QBF encoding of unfolding with bound k using bounded semantics,
-- QBF solving with QBF solver QuAbs.
+- QBF solving with QBF solver (currently QuAbs).

+# Licence
 Our code is under MIT license as presented in LICENSE.tex, while the existing tool, QuAbs, is under AGPL license.

 ## Get Started
 You can start using HyperQB in 2 simple steps:
 1. First install [docker](https://docs.docker.com/get-docker/).
-HyperQB will automatically pull the image and execute the scripts to avoid possible hassle of compiling dependencies!
+HyperQB will automatically pull the image and execute the scripts to avoid possible hassle of compiling dependencies.

 2. Next, clone the repository and step into the repo:
 - ```git clone https://github.com/TART-MSU/HyperQB.git```